2/19/2025

 Daniel Moore

 Morning, Google.
-Morgan Shelley.
+Morning, Shelley.
 Thanks for taking the questions.
-Morning, Dan.
+Morning again.
 Maybe start with the new long-term target of 23% adjusted EBITDA margin.
 Obviously, really strong performance to get to your prior target in a difficult environment.
-How do you think about reasonable time frame and maybe more importantly, what type of organic top-line growth we would need to achieve it?
+How do you think about kind of reasonable timeframe and maybe more importantly, what type of organic top line growth we would need to achieve it?

 speaker